Hot FM

 In the fertile lands of Amolatar, Vincent Otuu stands as a beacon of hope and innovation for local farmers.

-He emphasizes the importance of vegetable farming as a lucrative avenue for income generation.
+He emphasises the importance of vegetable farming as a lucrative avenue for income generation.
 “Now is the time to roll up our sleeves and get to work,” Otuu states passionately.
 “The political season is over; let us channel our energy into cultivating the land and reaping the rewards it offers.”

 As he prepares for a successful dry season with expectations of substantial profits, Otuu stands ready to guide others along a similar path.